Installing Shingles – PART 2

 You can also take an extra precaution by adding tar around the flashing.
-My husband got a little excited with the tar around our chimney but now we will not have to worry about water coming in and I don’t mind that at all!
+My husband got a little too excited with the tar around our chimney but now we will not have to worry about water coming in so I don’t mind that at all!

 INSTALLING THE SHINGLE RIDGE

-Then finish the shingles on the other side of the roof but when you get to the last row overlap.
-Make sure that once the ridge shingle is installed you only see the exposed part of the shingles (both sides).
+Then, finish the shingles on the other side of the roof but when you get to the last row overlap these singles onto the other side of the roof.
+You want to make sure that once the ridge shingle (the shingle place at the peak of the roof) is installed, you only see the exposed part of the shingles.

 TIP: Use a shingle ridge piece to check this.

-Now install the ridge shingle.
-Something to think about is where the most wind blows from.
-If you know what side that is start on that side of the ridge first.
+Now, to install the ridge shingle, you need to consider where the most wind blows from.
+If you know what side that is, start on that side of the ridge first.

-Then move the next ridge shingle, nail into place also and continuing down the ridge.
-There are different was to finish the ridge but we choose to use nails and cover those with tar.
+There are different ways to finish the ridge but we chose to use nails and cover those with tar.
 So decide on the best option for your home.

-Just so you know, we did decide to build a new porch gable so that is why our house looks so different.
+Just so you know, we decided to build a new porch gable so that is why our house looks so different.
 You can find that tutorial here.

-I really hope that this tutorial helps you understand how to reshingle a roof but please remember to do your research and think safety!
+I hope this tutorial helps you understand how to re-shingle a roof and gives you ideas on how to make it easier!
+But before you begin any project like this, please remember to do your research and think about safety!